The time has come. The beagles will have their vengeance.

 Apocalyptic Log: The archives found in Survival Mode focus on the events that lead to the humans' disappearance.

-Always Male: With the exception the lioness and dairy cow, you will always be male, and you will always have a litter of sons.
+Always Male: With the exception the lioness, dairy cow and a scant couple of others, you will always be male, and you will always have a litter of sons.
 Eventually you've got to wonder where your mates are coming from if male births are so common.

 Attack of the Killer Whatever: As the world started to end, animals started becoming extremely violent, even housepets.
 John Hodgman tried to warn us!